pelithne/k8s/workshop.md

 ![Image of Azure DevOps](./media/index-hero.jpg)

 In this step you will make a CI/CD pipeline for the AKS cluster.
+You will learn how to:

 * Automatically build an application on check-in
 * Automatically build the docker container for the application
-* Autamtically deploy the docker container in AKS
+* Autamtically deploy the docker container to AKS

 ### Register an account at Azure DevOps

 You can create a free Azure DevOps account at: <https://azure.microsoft.com/en-us/services/devops/>.
 Azure DevOps is SaaS service from Microsoft.
 You need a Microsoft account to get started.
-If you do not have one you need to create a free one here: <https://account.microsoft.com/account?lang=en-us>
+If you do not have one you can create a free account here: <https://account.microsoft.com/account?lang=en-us>

-* Give the project name "Techdays 2019"
+Once you have logged in to your Azure Devops account, you will create a **project**.
+Give the project a name, like "Techdays 2019"

 You should now have project like this: